 To Cut or Not to Cut?

-Although I’m very hesitant about surgery of any kind, I decided to look into umbilical hernia repair surgery.
+Even though I really wanted to find a non-surgical solution to relieve my pain, I decided to look into umbilical hernia repair surgery.
 (It never hurts to look, right?)

 When I met with the surgeon, he explained the process like this: